LawleyClasses/230-spring2017/Schedule.md

   - TBA

 ## <a name="week7"></a>Week 7 (Mar 7/9): CSS Animation & Transitions
 Modern CSS can control more than just the static presentation of web pages; it can also be used for motion graphics.
-This week we'll look at CSS animation and transition effects.
+This week, we'll look at CSS animation and transition effects.

 - **Tuesday Readings**
   - [Lynda.com CSS:Animation](https://www.lynda.com/CSS-tutorials/CSS-Animation/439683-2.html?org=rit.edu)